-Thursday, May 11, 2017 - 7:30 pm
+Thursday, May 6, 2021 - 7:30 pm

 Karla Bonoff has been described as one of the finest singer/songwriters of her generation.
 That description is not hyperbole.

 Bonoff has enjoyed critical acclaim, commercial success, enduring popularity and the unwavering respect of her peers.
-Karla has seen her songs become hits for such stellar artists as Bonnie Raitt, Wynonna Judd and Linda Ronstadt.
+Karla has seen her songs become hits for Bonnie Raitt, Wynonna Judd, and Linda Ronstadt.
 Many of Bonoff’s ballads are classics.

 Karla has continued to tour extensively, playing sold-out shows around the world.
 Hearing Karla’s moving vocals on her rich, expressive songs is like standing beneath a sparkling waterfall–refreshing, exhilarating, restorative.
 Experiencing them live can be transformative.

 In 2019, Karla released her first new album in over a decade, Carry Me Home, a 16-song set featuring brand new recordings of Karla’s classics along with new songs by Karla, Kenny Edwards and a cover of a vintage Jackson Browne tune, “Something Fine,” which Karla performed on the 2015 compilation, Looking into You: A Tribute To Jackson Browne.